-- The CARES Act of March 2020 allows nurse practitioners (NPs), clinical nurse specialists (CNSs) and physician assistants (PAs) to certify home health services, previously only a physician could perform the service
+- The CARES Act passed in March 2020 permanently allows nurse practitioners, clinical nurse specialists and physician assistants to certify and re-certify Medicare covered home health services, retroactive to 3/1/2020.

 - This is work that practitioners are already doing, and they can be reimbursed for the work